A year after the pandemic was declared, US Covid-19 numbers are way too high to relax just yet, CDC director warns

 More than 29 million cases have been reported in the US since the World Health Organization declared the novel coronavirus a pandemic one year ago.

 The virus plunged America into grief and crisis.
-Several rounds of violent surges in infections prompted local and state leaders from coast to coast to order safety restrictions -- in some cases, curfews -- hoping to curb this invisible enemy's spread.
-Waves of Covid-19 patients crippled healthcare systems.
+Several rounds of steep surges in infections prompted local and state leaders from coast to coast to order safety restrictions -- in some cases, curfews -- hoping to curb the deadly spread.
+Waves of Covid-19 patients crippled health care systems.
 Spikes in deaths drove some communities to call in mobile units to support their morgues.

+'After a year of this fight, we are tired, we are lonely, we are impatient,' US Centers for Disease Control and Prevention Director Dr. Rochelle Walensky said in a statement Thursday.
+'There have been too many missed family gatherings, too many lost milestones and opportunities, too many sacrifices.'

 The US has lost more than 529,000 people to the virus, Johns Hopkins University data shows.
 It's more than the number of Americans killed in World War I and World War II combined.
 And the death toll is rising by the thousands each week.